MiquelTan/BMW-Worldwide-Sales-Records-2010-2024/README.md

 Which regions show the strongest growth potential for future expansion?

 How do economic indicators correlate with BMW sales in different markets?

+Which models perform best in which regions?

+How do color preferences change over time in different markets?

+Do premium models perform differently in economic downturns?